wjassim/WARP-Q/README.md

 <p align="left">
     Figure 1: Blockgiagram of WARP-Q metric
 </p>

+The algorithm of WARP-Q metric consists of four processing stages:
+- Pre-processing: silent non-speech segments from reference and degraded signals are detected and removed using a voice activity detection (VAD) algorithm.
+- Feature extraction: Mel frequency cepstral coefficients (MFCCs) representations of the reference and degraded signals are first generated.
+The obtained MFCCs representations are then normalised so that they have the same segmental statistics (zero mean and unit variance) using the cepstral mean and variance normalisation (CMVN)
+- Similarity comparison: WARP-Q uses the SDTW algorithm to estimate the similarity between the reference degraded signals in the MFCC domain.
+It first divides the normalised MFCCs of the degraded signal into a number, $L$, of patches.
+For each degraded patch $X$, the SDTW algorithm then computes the accumulated alignment cost between $X$ and the reference MFCC matrix $Y$.
+- Subsequence score aggregation: the final quality score is representd by a median value of all alighnmetn costs.

 Figure 2 shows an example of how WARP-Q metic estimats the quality score between two signals.